Abhilekhgautam/Abhilekhgautam/README.md

 started learning the Rust Programming language.
 I am interested in System Programming and currently working on my hobby compiler project.
 However I am into backend web development as well, I use go for that purpose.

-Beside programming I like reading books (Currently reading the *The Dragon Book*) I have found my interest on technical writing as well, I have written more than
+Beside programming I like reading books (Currently reading the *The Dragon Book*) I have found my interest in technical writing as well, I have written more than
 10 articles related to computer programming that are published online.